ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/troubleshooting.md

 ## No internet connection in YouTube / YT Music

-If your YT ReVanced appears to not have internet and you recently changed your Google password, remove the Vanced MicroG account from within your device settings and then log back in.
+Log out of the Vanced MicroG account within your device settings and log back in.
 Alternatively, reinstall Vanced MicroG.

 ## How to use the ReVanced Manager